NiuJ1ao/distributed_algorithms/raft/README.md

 <!-- **TODO: Add description** -->
 ## Run
-Before running the algorithm, parameters can be changed in the Makefile and configuration.ex to explore the performance of our Raft implementation under different senario.
+Before running the algorithm, parameters can be changed in the Makefile and configuration.ex to explore the performance of our Raft implementation under different scenarios.
 ```
 make
 ```